The Other Dinner

 THE OTHER DINNER

-The Other Dinner was an experimental public event I organized during my internship at the Open Wetlab (Waag Society Amsterdam) in 2013.
-The project can be seen as a form of critical design in which aspects of design, biotechnology and culture come together in one artefact to discuss the future of meat and the (negative) impact cultural taboos have on innovation.
-Within three chapters the past, present and future of our meat culture was questioned, experienced and discussed during a public event.
-Every chapter pushed the participants further in being more tolerant towards alternative protein consumption and helped them to form a personal opinion based on not only facts - but experience.
+The Other Dinner was an experimental public event I organized during my internship at the Open Wetlab, Waag Society Amsterdam, in 2013.
+The project can be seen as a form of critical design in which aspects of design, biotechnology and culture come together in one artefact to discuss meat eating and the impact cultural taboos have on innovation.
+During three chapters, the past, present and future of our meat culture were questioned, experienced and discussed.
+Every step pushed the participants further in being more tolerant towards alternative protein consumption and helped them to form a personal opinion about (cultured) meat eating based on facts and most importantly: experience.